lynnlangit/gcp-for-bioinformatics/3_Machine_Learning/1_Use_ML_to_analyze_Photos_Videos.md

 # Use ML to automatically analyze items in Photos or Videos

 ### Why do this
- - You want to analyze items found in photos or videos via machine learning models
+ - ANALYZE items found in photos or videos via machine learning models
- - You would like GCP to create the best-fit ML model for your data
+ - CREATE (with GCP) the best-fit ML model for your data

 ### What is this
  - Ability to use ML on photo/video data without manually creating/training an ML model